charlyie/translate-ui-gpt-api/README.md

 ## Features

-- **Automatic Language Detection**: Detects the language of the input text using GPT-4O.
+- **Translation:** Translate text into multiple languages.
-- **Multiple Target Languages**: Supports translation to English, French, Spanish, German, Italian, Portuguese, Russian, Chinese, Japanese, and Arabic.
+- **Model Selection:** Choose from a list of GPT models, including `gpt-4o`, `gpt-4o-mini`, `gpt-4-turbo`, `gpt-4`, and `gpt-3.5-turbo`.
+The model list is automatically updated to the latests available models
-- **Dark Mode Support**: Automatically adapts to your system's theme preference and includes a toggle switch for manual control.
+- **History:** View your translation history with details such as the date, target language, and model used.
-- **Translation History**: Saves translations locally using IndexedDB with options to view and delete entries.
+- **Theme Toggle:** Switch between light and dark modes.
-- **API Key Management**: Option to save your OpenAI API key securely in the browser's local storage.
+- **Settings:** Save your OpenAI API key and preferences in the browser.

 ## Requirements